 There are several global immersion opportunities with each program at Kenan-Flagler.
 Also, students love the environment in Chapel Hill.
 It is a beautiful and lively college town.
-Further, students enjoy the friendly and welcoming atmosphere at UNC’s MBA program.
+Further, students enjoy the friendly atmosphere at UNC’s MBA program.

-• As the business world continues to evolve, circumstances can change that can guide you in a different direction.
+What are your immediate career goals and how will you benefit from earning an MBA at Kenan-Flagler Business School?
+As the business world continues to evolve, circumstances can change and guide you in a different direction.
 Should your goals that you provided above not transpire, what other opportunities would you explore?

 Your response should be no longer than 300 words and should address the following question:

+First, identify any gaps in your overall application.
+Then, consider if you need to explain those gaps.
 For example, if you do not have the required classes listed, you may have learned the same topics at work.
-If you do not have either work or school experience, consider registering for continuing education classes.
-Remember, substantial work experience can offset prior academic challenges.
-Or, if you have taken courses since undergrad and received high grades, that will help, too.
+Or consider registering for continuing education classes.
+Finally, substantial work experience can help offset poor academics.
+Or, explain that you have taken courses since undergrad and received high grades.